RebelToolbox/RebelDocumentation/contributing/pr_workflow.rst

 .. image:: img/github_fork_button.png

-Click it, and after a while you should be redirected to your own fork of the Godot repo, with your GitHub username as namespace:
+Click it, and after a while you should be redirected to your own fork of the Rebel Engine repo, with your GitHub username as namespace:

 .. image:: img/github_fork_url.png